Jaeyoon07031/sds/README.md

 # Installation
 SDS can be installed like any other normal Minecraft server-side plugin.
+Download the latest .jar from the Github releases page ([Here])(https://github.com/Jaeyoon07031/sds/releases) You can then upload it to a Minecraft server like any other server-side bukkit plugin.

 ## Getting Started
 This section is meant for people who don't know how Minecraft servers work.